 - Spouses and children of people who have had a USAA auto or home policy

 USAA tends to be one of the cheapest options overall.
 It’s a great idea to include it when you shop for car insurance if you’re eligible.
-The company gives you a 15 percent discount if you garage your vehicle on base and a 60 percent discount during deployment.
-That’s important because you still need car insurance during deployment if you own a car.
+The company gives you a 15 percent discount if you keep your vehicle on base and a 60 percent discount during deployment.
+That’s important, as you still need car insurance during deployment if you own a car.

-Many people find that Geico auto insurance offers them the cheapest rates when they shop for car insurance.
-Geico has a number of discounts based on your driving history, your car, and your situation.
+Many people find that Geico offers the cheapest rates when they shop for car insurance.
+Geico has many discounts based on your driving history, your car, and your situation.
 The company’s full name is Government Employees Insurance Company, and it still gives a discount to federal government employees.

-Geico is the second-largest car insurance company in the U.S. and also has a rating of A++ from AM Best.
-The company has an A+ rating from the Better Business Bureau (BBB), and it has above-average customer service ratings online.
-Geico finished in fourth place on J.D.
-Power’s Claims Satisfaction Study but finished in the middle of the pack in the Insurance Shopping Study.
+Geico is the second-largest car insurance company in the U.S. and has a rating of A++ from AM Best.
+The company has an A+ rating from the BBB, and it has above-average customer service ratings online.
+Geico also did outstanding in both the J.D.
+Power Insurance Study and Shopping Study.

 With Geico, you can also get mechanical coverage for your car, which is rare among insurance companies.
-The program is called Mechanical Breakdown Insurance, and it’s similar to an extended auto warranty.
+The program is called Mechanical Breakdown Insurance, and it’s similar to an extended car warranty.

 State Farm: Best For Students

-State Farm auto insurance is the largest auto insurance provider in the U.S., with 17 percent of the market according to the National Association of Insurance Commissioners.
-State Farm can be a great option for many different people, especially students.
+State Farm is the largest auto insurance provider in the U.S., with over 16 percent of the market share, according to the National Association of Insurance Commissioners.
+State Farm can be a great option for many different kinds of people, especially students.
 If you’re a good student, you could get up to 25 percent off your premium with State Farm.
-You won’t come across a student discount that big when shopping for car insurance elsewhere.
+You won’t come across a discount on student car insurance that big when shopping for car insurance elsewhere.
 Also, you get to keep that discount until you’re 25 years old, even after you graduate college.

-State Farm has four different apps that make claims easier and help people save money.
-One app, Steer Clear, is for drivers under 25 to hone their skills.
+State Farm has four apps that make claims easier and help people save money.
+One app, Steer Clear®, is for drivers under 25 to hone their skills.
 Drivers complete in-app courses and log driving hours.
-Drivers who complete the program get another discount off their premium.
+Drivers who complete the program get another discount on their premium.

 Read our other insurance articles: